Tega makes first appearance after deleting Instagram page over mental health

 In another clip, she was seen having a conversation with some of her colleagues, Boma was also spotted.

-However, the moment the camera moved closer to the group, Boma uietyly moved away.
+However, the moment the camera moved closer to the group, Boma quietly moved away.

 Watch the video below: